Want to make your Cub Scout popcorn sale successful even with a small pack? Check out these 6 ideas to help increase your popcorn sales this year.

-Our pack had an AWESOME Cub Scout popcorn sale this year!
-Our total was $17,893 which was a 75% increase over last year's total of $10,146!
+Our pack had an AWESOME Cub Scout popcorn sale a couple of years ago!
+Our total was $17,893 which was a 75% increase over prior year's total of $10,146!

-Now, I know that the first thing I always ask when I hear popcorn numbers is, “How many boys are in your pack?”
-We have 32 boys in our pack, but not all of them sold popcorn.
+Now, I know that the first thing I always ask when I hear popcorn numbers is, “How many Scouts are in your pack?”
+We have 32 kids in our pack, but not all of them sold popcorn.

 I wish I knew the secret of how we increased our sales so much this year, but frankly, I don't.
 But here are some things that I think contributed to the increase.

-This was a lot of work for her, but because she knows our boys, Janelle was able to pick prizes that would incent them.
-Having a gift card option at every level and allowing the boys to pick the store also encouraged them.
+This was a lot of work for her, but because she knows the kids in our pack, Janelle was able to pick prizes that would incentivize them.
+Having a gift card option at every level and allowing the kids to pick the store also encouraged them.

 Oh, letting them throw pies in the adults' faces was a pretty good incentive too! 🙂